Seafood Chowder with Green Chilies

 • onions

-• green chilies (mild anaheim or ancho, add a jalapeño for more spice)
+• Mild green chilies: Anaheim, Hatch, or Poblano, You can also add a jalapeño for more spice.

 How do you make seafood meals work on a tight food budget?